 Justices Anthony Kennedy and Antonin Scalia formed part of the Raich majority.
 Justice Scalia's concurrence explains that this case differed from Lopez and Morrison (in which both he and Kennedy had voted to limit Congress' authority) and that Congress may in the appropriate circumstance regulate non-economic intrastate activity.

-concurrence, Justice Scalia maintains that "the authority to enact laws necessary and proper for the regulation of interstate commerce is not limited to laws governing intrastate activities that substantially affect interstate commerce.
+In his Raich concurrence, Justice Scalia maintains that "the authority to enact laws necessary and proper for the regulation of interstate commerce is not limited to laws governing intrastate activities that substantially affect interstate commerce.
 Where necessary to make a regulation of interstate commerce effective, Congress may regulate even those intrastate activities that do not themselves substantially affect interstate commerce."
 Under the structure of the new health reform law, the requirement to have insurance is integral to Congress' overall approach to regulating insurance practices and attempting to stabilize the insurance market.
-The Inactivity Argument

 The plaintiffs in the pending lawsuits argue, however, that the individual mandate is different because it attempts to regulate inactivity.
 By definition, they maintain, a person who declines to purchase health insurance is not engaging in commerce at all.

 A gamble to remain uninsured does, however, impose economic costs in at least two ways.
 The first is when an uninsured person seeks medical treatment.
 Because of a federal emergency care law, state legal requirements, hospital mission obligation, and actions rooted in medical ethics, that care is sometimes mandated and is often provided.
 Particularly when the patient comes in through the emergency room, as is not infrequently the case, costs are substantial and often go unpaid, either because of a decision at the outset to provide "charity care" or because the patient does not pay the bill.